ViniOkamoto/LearningNodeJS/README.md

 ## Getting Started
   Here you'll find some knowledge about relational, nonrelational, send queues, middleware, controllers, REST API all on node js.
 This repository will have 2 projects, one having api introduction without database, the other an application called gobarber with the above mentioned items.
-  All projects are documented and easy to understand.
+  All projects are documented and easy to understand what's happening .

 ### Prerequisites
  These sites will help you with the installation and configures around my projects.
 To install these tools, you should read the documentation.